Cheap Sanitary Products

 At uni?
 Try your student union for free tampons etc

-NEW.
-Free sanitary products for schools and colleges in England
+Free sanitary products for schools in England, Wales and Scotland

 If you're unsure what your school's doing or if it will be ordering the products, speak to staff to check.
 See the Schools and colleges across England to start offering free sanitary products MSE News story for full details.